-There are two functions to the Act: firstly, for a ‘public authority’ to routinely publish information (via a publication scheme); secondly, they must also answer requests for information.
+There are two functions to the FOI Act: firstly, for a ‘public authority’ to routinely publish information (via a publication scheme); secondly, they must also answer requests for information.

 Requests for information

-- Anyone on the planet can write to a public authority and ask to be provided with information
+- Anyone on the planet can write to a public authority in the UK and ask to be provided with information

-- The law says the public authority has to reply to the request promptly and in any case within 20 working days, in most circumstances, to say whether the information is withheld
+- The FOI Act says the public authority has to reply to the request promptly and in any case within 20 working days, in most circumstances, to say whether the information is withheld

-- If it is held the authority either has to disclose it, or rely on one of the Act’s exemptions to refuse the request
+- If the information is held the public authority either has to disclose it, or apply one of the Act’s exemptions to refuse the request

 As well as responding to requests for information under the Act public authorities are also required to publish information on a regular basis.